Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Virginia recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Virginia's average annual dwelling approvals from AreaSearch analysis are around 12.
-Between FY-21 and FY-25, approximately 64 homes were approved, with an additional 10 in FY-26.
-This averages to about 1.9 new residents per year per new home over the past five financial years.
+Virginia averaged approximately 12 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, around 64 homes were approved, with an additional 10 approved in FY-26 so far.
+On average, about 1.9 new residents arrived per new home over the past five financial years.

 Frequently Asked Questions - Development